 However, PLLCs offer pass-through taxation, which means that profits are taxed only on the members’ individual tax returns.
 PCs on the other hand are generally subject to double taxation, which means profits are taxed both at the corporate level and on the shareholders’ individual income taxes.
 PCs that meet certain requirements may elect to be taxed as S corporations, which provides for pass-through taxation similar to PLLCs.

 Once you have decided that a Massachusetts professional corporation is right for you, there are a number of steps to complete the formation process and get your business compliant and operational.

-You’re not legally required to reserve a company name for your Massachusetts professional corporation prior to submitting your application, but it’s highly recommended.
+You’re not legally required to reserve a company name for your Massachusetts professional corporation prior to submitting your application, but you may want to.
 The name of your business is very important, and you will want to choose something that clearly conveys the service you offer and is fitting for your style.
 You will also have to check that the name you want has not already been taken.

 There are some stipulations for naming your Massachusetts PC corporation.
 According to Commonwealth of Massachusetts General Law, Part I, Title XXII, Chapter 156A Section 8, the name must end with one of the following words or abbreviations: